sonali-3572/ecom/README.md

 **E-Commerce Project**

+**Overview**

-This is a simple E-Commerce project built with Spring Boot and MySQL.
-It provides basic functionalities such as managing products, sections, and user details.
+This project is an e-commerce platform developed using Spring Boot and Java.
+It provides functionalities for managing products, user accounts, and user details.
+The application allows users to browse through different product categories, add products to their cart, and place orders.
+Users can also update their profile information such as full name, email, address, and background color.

+**Features**

+Product Management:
+Administrators can manage product categories and add/update product details such as name, price, and availability.

+User Management:
+Users can create accounts, log in, and update their profile information.

+Order Management:
+Users can add products to their cart and place orders.

+Profile Customization:
+Users can customize their profile by setting a background color.

+**Technologies Used**

+Java,
+Spring Boot,
+Maven,
+Hibernate (JPA),
+MySQL (Database),
+HTML/CSS,
+JavaScript

 **Database Setup**